 - Frequent falls or compromised balance.
 This can be the result of dementia, a neurological problem, or following and accident.

 - Confusing daytime and nighttime, frequently awake in the middle of the night, or agitated in the dark

-- Fainting from dehydration
+- Fainting or confusion from dehydration

 - Difficulty eating or drinking without assistance

 - Wandering from home, by foot or vehicle, and getting lost or confused

 - Confused or frightened by short absences of family, friends or caregivers